Asbestos Illness and Workers’ Compensation

 Exposure to unsafe levels of asbestos has been found in a variety of workplaces.
 Throughout the 20th century, asbestos was included in many industrial and consumer products in addition to being installed as fire-retardant insulation material in buildings across Pennsylvania and the United States.
-Workers in construction, manufacturing and other industrial fields typically experienced the highest exposure to asbestos, but anyone who has worked or lived in a building where asbestos was installed is at risk for related health complications.

 - Employment as an insulation worker or an asbestos removal worker

 - Shipyard work

 - Manufacture of products containing asbestos, including:

 - Asbestos mining

 According to the Environment Protection Agency (EPA), there are six different forms of asbestos minerals:

 All types of asbestos are carcinogenic.

 A History Of Unsafe Exposure

 Asbestos claims can be valid decades after initial exposure.
 Even today, workers are still exposed to asbestos.
 If employers violate Environmental Protection Agency (EPA) or Occupational Safety and Health Administration (OSHA) regulations regarding protective equipment, standards of removal, or cleaning of materials used to handle asbestos products, you might have a valid claim for injury even if symptoms have not developed yet.